Do you ever feel like a fraud?

 We come into this world with no conditioning.
 We don’t even know how to think, because we have no concepts.
 Those are learned later.

 As children, we explore and enjoy what is.
-We live completely in the present moment, which is why most people love babies (and children).
+We live completely in the present moment, which is why most people love babies (and young children).

 They gaze back at you without judgment, without the cloud of thought.